Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 - Libraries, source, and header files that are not configurable (and need no modification) are stored in the directory of the software component (typically part of CMSIS_Pack_ROOT) and get included directly from this location into the project.
-- An Include Path to the header files of the software component is added to the C/C++ Compiler control string.
+- An include path to the header files of the software component is added to the C/C++ Compiler control string.

 > **Note:**
 >